 On my own I will just create, and if it works, it works, and if it doesn’t, I’ll create something else.
 I don’t have any limitations on what I think I could do or be.

-Women in business tend to acquire entrepreneurial skills in their journey of setting up their own business.
-These skills include the refusal to accept the status quo, in themselves or their business and the willingness to go outside their comfort zone, professionally and personally.
+Women in business tend to acquire entrepreneurial skills in their journey of setting up their own businesses.
+These skills include the refusal to accept the status quo, in themselves or their business, and the willingness to go outside their comfort zone, professionally and personally.
 This manifests in unending development and improvement.

-It’s not just skills, it’s also the valuable experience that they gain over the years.
-A study states that the region’s women entrepreneurs possess “extensive experience” ranging from an average of 6 years in the UAE, to almost 11 years in Lebanon.
+It’s not just skilled, it’s also the valuable experience that they gain over the years.
+A study states that the region’s women entrepreneurs possess “extensive experience” ranging from an average of 6 years in the United Arab Emirates to almost 11 years in Lebanon.

 The fusion of skills and experience results in potential success, and there are countless success stories of Middle Eastern women in business, you can check a list of top female entrepreneurs in the region here e.